clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/5-exercise-provision-expressroute-circuit.md

 ![Azure portal - ExpressRoute circuit properties showing status is now provisioned](../media/provisioned.png)

+1. Watch this demonstration of how to create and provision an ExpressRoute circuit: [Azure ExpressRoute - How to create an ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-create-an-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

+Congratulations!
+You have created an ExpressRoute circuit and located the Service key, which you would need to complete the provisioning of the circuit.

-## Deprovisioning an ExpressRoute circuit
+## Task 3: Deprovisioning an ExpressRoute circuit

 If the ExpressRoute circuit service provider provisioning state is **Provisioning** or **Provisioned,** you must work with your service provider to deprovision the circuit on their side.
 Microsoft can continue to reserve resources and bill you until the service provider completes deprovisioning the circuit and notifies us.